Fundamental limitations on photoisomerization from thermodynamic resource theories

-\subsection{Work extraction and injection}
+\section{Work extraction and injection}

-Using the resource-theory framework, we find that work can be extracted from postisomerization coherence, if molecules interact and obey indistinguishable-particle statistics.
-We also calculate the minimal amount of work required to photoexcite the molecule.
+Using the resource-theory framework, we show that work can be extracted from postisomerization coherence, if molecules interact and obey indistinguishable-particle statistics.
+We also calculate the minimal work required to photoexcite the molecule.
 We use two resource-theory tools: (i) one-shot information theory, which generalizes Shannon information theory to small scales, and (ii) quantum-thermodynamic results about extracting work from coherence.